Glossary Terms

 • Increasing income while reducing expenses can help you pay more than the minimum on your credit card debt, resulting in the ability to pay off $20,000 in credit card faster.

-Know Yourself and Your Budget
+Know Yourself And Your Budget

 Before coming up with a plan to pay off your credit card debt, it’s important to understand your individual psychology and budget.
 Ask yourself why you accumulated so much debt in the first place.
 Was it due to overspending, an unexpected emergency, or something else?